 Tying it all together

-Of course, your calculations don’t end at figuring out hourly rates.
+Of course, your calculations don’t end at figuring out hourly rates (not including the construction closeout process).
 You can take those figures and uncover more meaningful metrics.
 Here’s how that might look, sticking with the numbers we’ve used so far.

 That would be a reliable estimate of your construction labor costs for the entire project.